GComputeNerd/Graphing/README.md

 # Graphing

-This is a simple graphing calculator I made with PyCairo.
-I plan on making upgrades later.
-For now, it graphs functions of the form y=f(x) .
+This is a graphing library written in Python, using PyCairo.
+A working PyCairo setup is required to use the library.

 # Installation